hiero-ledger/hiero-json-rpc-relay/README.md

 OPERATOR_KEY_FORMAT=                          # Optional.
 Operator private key format.
 Valid types: DER, HEX_ECDSA, or HEX_ED25519
 ```

+There are two easy options to get your JSON RPC Relay up and running.
+You only need to do one of them.

+#### Option 1) Docker

 Spin up Docker containers (JSON RPC Relay source code & Redis Cache)

 ```
 docker compose up -d
 ```

+#### Option 2) Node

+From the root of the project workspace:

+1. Run `npm install`.
+This will create populate and link `node_modules`.
+2. Run `npm run build`.
+This will clean and compile the relay library and the server.
+3. Disable Redis in .env by setting `REDIS_ENABLED=false`.
+This tells the JSON RPC Relay not to try and connect to Redis, which is likely not running on your computer.
+4. Run `npm run start`.
+This will start the server on port `7546`.

+> Pro tip: for local development you can set `HBAR_RATE_LIMIT_TINYBAR=0` in `.env` for unlimted rate limits.
+This is not recommended for production RPC relays.

 ## Testing